NeonGraal/graphql-plus/graphql-plus/Schema.md

 Field names and Field Aliases must be unique within the object, including any base object.
 Explicit Field names will override the same name being used as a Field Alias.

-Object Unions can be merged if their base Types match.
+Object Unions can be merged if their base Types match and their Fields and Alternates can both be merged.
 Alternates are merged by Type.

 Fields can be merged if their Modified Types match.